shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 * 2 baking sheets: Use the baking sheets to transport the marinated chicken and the cooked chicken back and forth between the grill and the kitchen.

-#### Are these BBQ chicken drumsticks keto?
+#### Are BBQ chicken drumsticks keto?
 Are they low-carb?

-They are, as long as you use sugar-free barbeque sauce and replace the brown sugar in the rub with [Swerve](https://amzn.to/39rvQQS) brown sugar replacement.
-I even calculated the macros for you to make it easier.
+They are, just substitute with sugar-free barbeque sauce and replace the brown sugar in the rub with [Swerve](https://amzn.to/39rvQQS) brown sugar replacement.
+I calculated one serving of BBQ drumsticks to make it easy for you.
+The serving size for the chicken is two drumsticks.

-For the Chicken with Rub:
+For Chicken with the Rub:

 * CARBS– 1 Net Carb
 * PROTEIN– 55g
 * FAT– 13g

-The serving size for the chicken is two drumsticks.

-For the BBQ Sauce:
+For the BBQ Sauce- 2 tbsp:

 * CARBS– 1 Net Carb

-#### Can I freeze the BBQ Drumsticks?
+#### Can I freeze BBQ Drumsticks?

 Yes, first allow the drumsticks to cool completely, wrap them in aluminum foil, and add them to a freezer-safe container or Ziploc bag.
 The BBQ drumsticks will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm them in the oven or microwave.

-### DIRECTIONS: STEP-BY-STEP
+### INSTRUCTIONS: STEP-BY-STEP